sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ***Burst Fire.*** In addition to making normal attacks with this weapon, you can use an action to expend 10 pieces of ammunition from the weapon and select a

-10-foot-cube area within the weaponís range.
+10-foot-cube area within the weapon√≠s range.
 Each creature in that area makes a Dexterity saving throw against your

 maneuver save DC.
-On a failure, the target takes the weaponís normal damage.
+On a failure, the target takes the weapon√≠s normal damage.

 ***Defensive.*** This weapon is designed to be used with a shield of the stated weight or lighter (light, medium, or heavy).
 When you make an attack with this weapon and are using an appropriate shield, you can use a bonus action to either make an attack with your shield or increase your Armor Class by 1 until the start of your next turn.